 Boil milk until steaming then leave to cool until lukewarm Steep 0.25g/1 /2 tsp of saffron in the steamed lukewarm milk overnight

 The next day Mix 2 cups of flour and yeast together Make a well in the middle of the bowl.
-Pour into milk mixture with eggs and quark.
+Pour into milk mixture with egg, quark and butter.

 Beat until smooth and sticky.
 Add Fiberhusk and whisk again.